SebRivera/Electron-firesale/README.md

 # Fire Sale

 First project from FrontEnd Masters Electron Course [Electron Fundamentals v2](https://frontendmasters.com/courses/electron-v2).

 Original Repository for the project: [firesale-fem-v2](https://github.com/electron-in-action/firesale-fem-v2).

+This application works as a Markdown text editor, which lets you preview live the changes you are making to the file.
+Provides options to open existting .md or .txt files, to save as .md or .html or to open your work on your default text editor.

 - Main Screen of the Desktop Application
 <img src="images-readme/MainScreen.PNG" width="600">